This blog may contain affiliate links. Read our disclosure policy for more info.

 We ended up at 3 beaches and had them pretty much to ourselves, which was awesome.
 You can also swim, but we were having a blast and opted to spend more time riding instead.

-Tours run for about 2 hours and start at 8 am, 11 am, 2 pm, or 3 pm, and your guide will also provide you with water and fresh fruit.
+Tours run for about 2 hours and start every hour from 8 am to 3 pm, and your guide will also provide you with water and fresh fruit.
 Remember your swimsuit, and wear clothes you don’t mind getting dusty!

 If this sounds like the tour for you, you can book online here!
 If you’re traveling with kids or want to ride with someone, we suggest opting for a buggy or a two-seater ATV.
 Make sure you also have cash for tips and $5 USD to buy a bandana at the office before you leave – it can get dusty and muddy, so we really liked having ours!